Nurturing Future Generations

 Cooperation in Experiential Study Programs for Teachers

-The Company held Experiential Study Programs for Teachers for three days from August 7, 2018.
+Mitsui Chemicals accepts teachers as participants in Experiential Study Programs.
 Sponsored by the Japan Institute for Social and Economic Affairs, these training sessions date back to 1983.
 Geared towards teachers from elementary, junior high and high schools, the aim is for them to experience corporate activities, and to convey these experiences to the children who hold the future in their hands.
 The Company has participated in this program every year since fiscal 2006.

-This year, 12 teachers from elementary schools in the Tokyo metropolitan area participated.
-At the Head Office, the educators had the opportunity to learn about the Group’s corporate mission, corporate sustainability management, Responsible Care initiatives, and human resources development.
+At the Program, the educators had the opportunity to learn about the Mitsui Chemicals Group’s corporate mission, corporate sustainability management, Responsible Care initiatives, and human resources development.
 They also saw a demonstration of the Laboratory Class on the Wonders of Chemistry.
-They visited the production site at the Ichihara works and participated in hands-on laboratory training at the Mitsui Chemicals Plant Operation Technology Training Center.
-The educators and researches at the Plant Operation Technology Training Center engaged in a lively exchange of opinions, including on the importance of “experience and feeling” as well as “taking notice of and giving thought to something.”
+In addition to classroom lectures, they visited the production site and participated in hands-on laboratory training at the Mitsui Chemicals Plant Operation Technology Training Center.
+The educators at the Plant Operation Technology Training Center engaged in a lively exchange of opinions, including on the importance of “experience and feeling” as well as “taking notice of and giving thought to something.”